Lead Opinion

 On August 9, claimant and Purcell made plans to take an ATV ride to an unfamiliar area of Baldwin’s property located across a state highway.
 Neither claimant nor Purcell had been to this area before.

-The next day, August 10, between 3:00 p.m. and 3:30 p.m., claimant and Purcell began preparations for their ride.
+The next day, August 10, between 3 p.m. and 3:30 p.m., claimant and Purcell began preparations for their ride.
 While Purcell wore a helmet, claimant did not, even though helmets were available for claimant to use.
 Claimant testified that he never wore a helmet when riding the ATVs.
 Purcell testified that he always wore a helmet when he left the courtyard and went out on the trails.
-Purcell further testified that when he asked claimant if he was going to wear a helmet, claimant said no in a joking fashion.
-Claimant denied that Purcell asked him if he was going to wear a helmet.
+Purcell further testified that when he asked claimant if he were going to wear a helmet, claimant said no in a joking fashion.
+Claimant denied that Purcell asked him if he were going to wear a helmet.

 Purcell testified that he was driving a black, 185 CC Kawasaki, and claimant was driving a newer blue and white, 225 CC Kawasaki.
-Claimant testified that he was driving a black ATV.
+Claimant testified that he was driving a black ATV

 Claimant and Purcell left the Granot Loma courtyard and proceeded to ride about three-quarters of a mile down a driveway to a gate.
 At this point, they were still on Baldwin’s property.
 Claimant and Purcell then rode out of the gate and onto a road.
 Claimant did not know if the road was a county or public road but described it as a gravel, sand road.
 Purcell testified that the road was a public highway, either a county or a state road, but probably a county road.
 Both agreed that the road was dusty.

 As they proceeded down the road, claimant drove in front of Purcell.
 Purcell testified that claimant was traveling too fast, and, even though his ATV did not have a speedometer, Purcell opined that claimant was traveling between 30 to 50 miles per hour.
-Purcell testified that he was not certain he could catch up to claimant even if drove with the ATV "wide open."
+Purcell testified that he was not certain he could catch up to claimant even if he drove with the ATV “wide open.”
 Purcell testified that they were riding at an uncomfortably fast speed, that there was a lot of dust, that his vision was restricted, and that it was reckless to ride so fast in the dust.
 As a result, as soon as they got outside the gate and Purcell noticed that the speed picked up, he pulled over to the side of the road for about three to five minutes to let the dust clear.

 Purcell then proceeded to the predetermined rendezvous point at the state highway they needed to cross to reach their intended destination, but claimant was not there.
-The state highway was located about 3 to 4 miles from the gate that separated Baldwin’s property from the county road.
+The state highway was located about three to four miles from the gate that separated Baldwin’s property from the county road.
 Purcell believed that claimant would not cross the state highway without him, so he waited for about 30 minutes before he backtracked the county road and found claimant at about 4:20 p.m.
 Purcell testified that claimant had hit a tree.

 Claimant testified that the last thing he remembered before waking up in the hospital was that he began to slow down on the road to make a left turn.
 Claimant suffered a basilar skull fracture, a left temporal skull fracture, a basal fracture, and a fracture of the first and second ribs on the left side with an apical hematoma.